 Equity Ratio calculates the proportion of total assets financed by the shareholders as compared to the creditors.
-Generally, a higher ratio is preferred in the company as there is safety in terms of payment of debt and other liabilities because if more financing is done through equity then there is no liability of paying interest etc. and dividend is not an obligation, it is paid if the company is earning profits but a low ratio can also be seen as a good result for the shareholders if the interest rate paid to creditors is less than the return earned on assets.
+Generally, a higher ratio is preferred in the company as there is safety in terms of payment of debt and other liabilities because if more financing is done through equity then there is no liability of paying interest, etc. and the dividend is not an obligation, it is paid if the company is earning profits but a low ratio can also be seen as a good result for the shareholders if the interest rate paid to creditors is less than the return earned on assets.
 Therefore it is advised to the potential investors and creditors that equity ratio calculation should be analyzed from every angle before taking any decision while dealing with the company.

 This has been a guide to what is Equity Ratio.
 Here we discuss Equity Ratio calculation using its formula (shareholder’s equity / Total assets) with examples and analysis.
 You may also have a look at the following financial analysis articles –